Advice for Entrepreneurs By Entrepreneurs

 Clients come to us when they need a lawyer who does more than just write research memos.
 Where EntrePartner attorneys really excel is translating legal advice into actionable business decisions.
 We think the worst kind of legal advice is advice that doesn’t help you move forward.
 So we leverage our combined decades of experience of entrepreneurs ourselves to create movement and maintain momentum.

-If you need your lawyer’s office to feature marble walls, dozens of employees, stuffy artwork and imported whole-bean coffee, we’re not your law firm.
+If you need your lawyer’s office to feature marble staircases, dozens of support staff, imported leather sofas and gold-embossed letterhead, we’re not your law firm.
 Sure, we know when it’s appropriate to pull out the shiny cufflinks and tailored suits when going into battle, but impressive offices and intimidation aren’t the way we prefer to add value.

 Instead, we really focus on reducing overhead, increasing automation, leveraging great technology, and thinking creatively about how we price our services.
 We want to keep you happy by providing true value, consistently measuring and implementing your feedback, keeping you informed, and—you know—just generally being good people to be around.